The New Museum presents “Here and Elsewhere,” a major exhibition of contemporary art from and about the Arab world.

 Sometimes all you want is a convenient and comfortable place to stay.
 At the Parc 55 Hotel off Union Square, you’ll get all you need: central location, friendly service, modern style, and an uncluttered room with a view.

 With its downtown location, Parc 55 is perfect for business and vacation travelers.
-You don’t have to walk far to experience the best of San Francisco: take a stroll to the Museum of Modern Art oParc55lounhrr Yerba Buena Gardens, enjoy downtown’s fashionable night scene, attend a function at the Moscone Convention Center or ride a cable car– just a block away.
+You don’t have to walk far to experience the best of San Francisco: take a stroll to the Museum of Modern Art or Yerba Buena Gardens, enjoy downtown’s fashionable night scene, attend a function at the Moscone Convention Center or ride a cable car– just a block away.

 Within the hotel, there is plenty of business space with 15 board-style meeting rooms.
 You can also invite your friends up to the 31st floor club lounge for your birthday soiree or plan your wedding reception in the 5,610 square-foot grand ballroom.